katelee168/katelee168.github.io/drafts/generative-ai/1-training-data.md

 These shifts also decreased the need for annotations since models were able to pick out patterns in the data that corresponded with tasks without relying on data that was curated for the task.

-For example, many generative are trained to generate the next word in the sentence but not on any other task.
-However, modern models can perform tasks like reversing a sentence^[Try it yourself in [ChatGPT](https://chat.openai.com/).].
+For example, many generative models are trained to generate the next word in the sentence.
+However, modern models can perform tasks like reversing a sentence^[Try it yourself in [ChatGPT](https://chat.openai.com/).], that they weren’t explicitly trained to do^[Other modern LMs can be trained with other objective functions, like masked language modeling (also called span corruption), or the UL2 loss.
+More info [here](https://ai.googleblog.com/2022/10/ul2-20b-open-source-unified-language.html)]!
 Modern models are not successful every time.
 However, providing examples of what “reversal” means in the prompt to the model can help the model understand the pattern^[Models also pick out patterns that we don’t care for in the data–which is the motivation behind model alignment–to keep only the patterns we want.
 Also whether models are actually able to pick up patterns that we “care about” is hotly debated amongst researchers.].

 **TODO** older datasets still used for evaluation